 \emph{Subgroup lists} are a sequentially ordered set of subgroups; see Figure~\ref{fig:rule_list}.
 Given its ordered format, a subgroup list always partitions the data, i.e., each instance of data is covered by one and only one subgroup (or the default rule).
 For example, if a subgroup list contains $4$ subgroups, the dataset will be partitioned into $4+1$ parts, one for each subgroup plus one for the dataset/default rule.
 A subgroup down the list, such as the second subgroup, should be interpreted as: the second subgroup is active only when its description is active and the description of the first subgroup \emph{is not} active.

 More specifically, as we are only interested in finding subgroups for which the target deviates from the overall distribution, we assume $\Ymat$ values distributed according to $\Td$ by default (last line in Figure~\ref{fig:rule_list}).
-Thus, for each region in the data for which the target distribution deviates from that distribution and a description exists, a subgroup specifying a different distribution $\Ta$ could be added to the list.
+Thus, for each subset in the data where the target distribution deviates from $\Td$ and a description exists, a subgroup specifying a different distribution $\Ta$ could be added to the list.
 Ordering the rules formed by subgroups $S = \{s_1,\cdots, s_\omega\}$ and adding the dataset rule at the end (default rule) leads to a subgroup list $M$ of the form of Figure~\ref{fig:rule_list}.

 Regarding the possible distributions $Dist$, we use \emph{categorical} distributions for the nominal targets, i.e., $Dist ~ Cat(\hat{p}_{1}, \cdots, \hat{p}_{k})$, or \emph{normal} distributions for the numeric target case, i.e., $Dist ~ \mathcal{N}(\hat{\mu}_i,\hat{\sigma}_i)$.